Tensor categories for vertex operator superalgebra extensions: Applications

 using Corollary \ref{conjtr}. \end{proof}

-\begin{rema} Note that in Propositions \ref{prop:Fsimple} and \ref{prop:SimpleCurrentSmatrix}, there is some ambiguity about what is a simple object in $\repA$: should it have no proper non-zero $A$-submodules, or should it have no proper non-zero $\ZZ/2\ZZ$-graded $A$-submodules?
-We will discuss this issue in more detail in Section \ref{sec:Verlinde}, but here we note that it does not affect the results of the propositions here.
-In the proof of Proposition \ref{prop:Fsimple}, no assumption was necessary as to whether the submodule $X$ was $\ZZ/2\ZZ$-graded because the conclusion that $\langle W_j\rangle\subseteq X$ for some $j$ followed from properties of modules for the vertex operator algebra $V$.
+\begin{rema} In Propositions \ref{prop:Fsimple} and \ref{prop:SimpleCurrentSmatrix}, there is some ambiguity about what is a simple object in $\repA$: should it have no proper non-zero $A$-submodules, or should it have no proper non-zero $\ZZ/2\ZZ$-graded $A$-submodules?
+We will discuss this issue in more detail in Section \ref{sec:Verlinde}, but for now we note that it does not affect the results here.
+In the proof of Proposition \ref{prop:Fsimple}, no $\ZZ/2\ZZ$-grading assumption was needed for the submodule $X$, because the conclusion that $\langle W_j\rangle\subseteq X$ for some $j$ followed from properties of modules for the vertex operator algebra $V$.
 Thus under the assumptions of Proposition \ref{prop:Fsimple}, simple $V$-modules induce to modules in $\repA$ which are simple in both possible senses.
-The distinction between the two possible meanings of simplicity in $\repA$ also do not affect Proposition \ref{prop:SimpleCurrentSmatrix} because the evenness of the morphism $f: \cF(X_i)\rightarrow X$ in the proof of part 2. implies that its kernel and image are $\ZZ/2\ZZ$-graded; hence Schur's Lemma applies regardless of what is meant by the simplicity of $X$. \end{rema}
+The distinction between the two possible meanings of simplicity in $\repA$ also does not affect Proposition \ref{prop:SimpleCurrentSmatrix} because the evenness of the morphism $f: \cF(X_i)\rightarrow X$ in the proof of part 2 implies that its kernel and image are $\ZZ/2\ZZ$-graded; hence Schur's Lemma applies regardless of what is meant by the simplicity of $X$. \end{rema}

+\begin{exam} Some of the best-known rational and $C_2$-cofinite vertex algebras are those associated to even lattices $L$, denoted $V_L$ \cite{FLM, D}.
+The inequivalent simple modules $M_\lambda$ are parameterized by $\lambda \in L'/L$ with $L'$ the lattice dual to $L$.
+Moreover, the fusion rules are given by addition in $L'/L$, that is,